Stautob/butchershoplabelprinter/README.md

 This printer uses the Raspian OS Lite.
 The minimal recommended SD card size is 8Gb.

 ## Setup
+Create a user named bslp (the group bslp is used in some locations)

 ### System packages
 * Install python-dev: `$sudo apt install python-dev`